magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 Lucy could no longer hold back.
 She pulled Dora and Swiper into her arms, sobbing, laughing.

 Children crowd around her, arms wrapping her like a tide.
-Lucy, tears streaking her face, rises slightly, lifting her voice as though addressing not only the children, but the unseen audience beyond the fourth wall.

-Lucy (voice breaking, then steady):
-“My heart is here.
-It has always been here.
-Not in numbers, not in silence, not in the roles they wrote for me - but in this moment, in this play -

-I am Boots but I am also Lucy.
-And I do improv with a heart.”

-The children cheer, their voices swelling.
-Catherine watches from the edge, smiling through her own tears.
-The lights dim, leaving Lucy in a single spotlight, her chest heaving, her eyes lifted, as though she has finally stepped onto the stage of her own life.
+Lucy, tears streaking her face, clutches the stethoscope against her chest.
+She looks down at the girl playing Dora, then—slowly—she raises her head, her voice trembling but gathering strength.

+Lucy (as Boots, but also as herself):
+“My heart… it’s here.
+You can hear it, can’t you?
+It beats.
+It beats because it's *real*.

+I’m Boots, yes—but I’m also *Lucy*.
+And my heart belongs on this stage, with all of you.”

+The children cheer, voices ringing bright as bells.
+Dora claps with delight, Swiper tugs her hand, and the little animals crowd closer, laughing.

+At the edge, Catherine watches, her eyes wet, her smile proud.

+The lights dim.
+Lucy stands in the middle of the circle, chest heaving, tears shining, no longer hiding, as if—for the first time—she has truly stepped into her own stage.

 ---